sayaka-tamura/cv_sayaka_tamura/index.md

 [(Link) SET SHOP JAPAN](https://setshop.online/)

 June 2018 - Present
-Web Developer
+Freelance Web Developer
 * Made a new website alone from scratch for Japanese market
 * Made product lists organizing more than 700 products that the company handles
-* Increased more than 130 % SNS followers at maximum in 3 months
+* Increased more than 200 % SNS followers at maximum in 6 months

 ### U. S. Japan Publication N.Y., Inc.
 New York, NY